iopipe/iopipe-js-core/README.md

 # Installation & usage

-Install by requiring this module, passing it an object with your token ([register for access](https://www.iopipe.com)), and it will automatically monitor and collect metrics from your application running on AWS Lambda.
+Install by requiring this module, passing it an object with your project token ([register for access](https://www.iopipe.com)), and it will automatically monitor and collect metrics from your application running on AWS Lambda.